 - In 2014, HITAP International Unit (HIU) was established with the objective to provide technical and other supports on HTA for developing countries for institutionalized HTA system in those countries.

-- In 2014, HITAP updated the quality of life measurement tool and the methodological guidelines for the conduct of HTA in Thailand.
+- In 2014, HITAP published the quality-of-life measurement tool and the methodological guidelines for the conduct of HTA in Thailand.
 Currently, the guidelines are at their second edition.